 Bench and probation warrants are often avoidable or fixable, so it’s important to work with an attorney to recall a warrant and speak with the court.
 If there are no reasonable factors to prevent your attendance, it is always best to attend your court date to avoid additional charges.

 If you need legal counsel regarding a bench or probation warrant in Ft.
-Lauderdale, schedule an appointment with The Hoffman Firm.
+Lauderdale, schedule an appointment with our Florida criminal defense lawyers at The Hoffman Firm.
+We've helped thousands of clients and are ready to put our experience to work for you.